Radio - WirelessRadio RF Wifi Circuit Diagrams

 Radio Control Signal Frame-rate Divider Schematic Circuit Diagram Components list

-The first input pulse after reset sets output 1 high, which allows the next input pulse through to the output via a CMOS 4081 OR gate.
-Thus only one pulse in every eight is fed to the output.
-The use of negative logic to provide the AND function removes any risk of timing glitches, as the gating signal is established before the input pulse, and is stable for the duration of this pulse.
+Upon reset, the first input pulse activates output 1, permitting the subsequent pulse to reach the output via a CMOS 4081 OR gate.
+This mechanism ensures that only one pulse out of every eight is directed to the output.
+Utilizing negative logic for the AND function eliminates timing glitches, establishing a stable gating signal before the input pulse, maintaining stability throughout the pulse duration.

 Tags